 These ingredients are high in carbohydrates but may not necessarily be balanced in other nutrients, such as protein and minerals.

 The carbs in scratch grain are a good energy source for our birds, especially with colder temperatures.
 But the inclusion of other ingredients, such as insects, can increase the nutrient value and take the treat from good to great!
-A balanced blend of ingredients such as black solider fly larvae, mealworms, dried fruits and vegetables, and/or herbs can offer the most nutrient-dense option and provide the best value.
+A balanced blend of ingredients such as black soldier fly larvae, mealworms, dried fruits and vegetables, and/or herbs can offer the most nutrient-dense option and provide value and are considered the best treats for chickens.

 To best support your chicken flock, consider supplementing their diet with treats that offer functionality and nutritional value.
-You may even discover that they prefer different treats during different times of year or based on what’s happening in their environment.
-When you find the right treats for your flock, everyone—keepers and birds alike—will be that much happier and healthier.
+You may even discover that they prefer different treats during different times of the year or based on what’s happening in their environment.
+When you find the right treats for your flock, everyone, keepers and birds alike, will be that much happier and healthier.

 Mikayla Baxter, Ph.D., is the Digestive Health Products Manager at Perdue Animal Nutrition.
-This article originally appeared in the May/June 2023 issue of Chickens magazine.
+This article about the best treats for chickens originally appeared in the May/June 2023 issue of Chickens magazine.
+Click here to subscribe.